 Use this over a nullable public field to make it show red if it is indeed null or empty string in case of a string.
 Furthermore, if such a field is null when the Task gets executed the Initialization will fail.
 This saves you from doing null checks all the time.

-All public fields of both Action and Condition Tasks will automaticaly be shown within the NodeCanvas Editor Inspector for all inspectable types.
+All public fields of both Action and Condition Tasks will automatically be shown within the NodeCanvas Editor Inspector for all inspectable types.
 There are also some attributes you can use to customize the shown controls as follows.

 [SliderField(float min, float max)]